 “I just need words for the website, Liz.”

-She complies and goes on the type guff about being the market leader, something… something… excellent customer service.
+She complies and goes on to type some guff about being the market leader, something… something… excellent customer service.

 Meanwhile, Liz drops a blog about an award they paid for and gets on with the rest of her day (that to-do list isn’t going to do itself).